m-e-e-t/improved-domain-scanner/README.md

 ## 📄 License

-Copyright © 2024 Domain Scanner Pro
+Copyright © 2025 Meet Patankar

 Licensed under the MIT License - see the [LICENSE](LICENSE) file for details.